WaleedYaser/mirai/README.md

 ![Repo Size](https://img.shields.io/github/repo-size/WaleedYaser/mirai)
 ![Lines of Code](https://img.shields.io/tokei/lines/github/WaleedYaser/mirai)

 Mirai is a side project I'm working on now for the purpose of learning more about game engines, rendering, and game development.
-I'm note sure yet what the end goal will be but hopefully it will be a game engine that has a good rendering quality and modern graphics APIs backend (Vulkan, DirectX12, ...), a simple physics engine, sound engine, and more.
+I'm not sure yet what the end goal will be but hopefully it will be a game engine that has a good rendering quality and modern graphics APIs backend (Vulkan, DirectX12, ...), a simple physics engine, sound engine, and more.

 I'm trying to write a decent amount of comments to explain most of the code so I make sure that I understand it well, and to help anyone reading the codebase to understand it.
 Please feel free to contact me if you have any questions or suggestions.